-Later, that milk is sweetened, flavored, studded with dry nuts, poured in earthen pot molds, and frozen until set.
+Later, that milk is sweetened, flavored, studded with dry nuts, poured into earthen pot molds, and frozen until set.

 The traditional method of making Kulfi is not complicated; trust me, I love it.
 But it does require a lot of time, which is simply too long for busy schedules.

 The main idea is to create the same creamy and dense texture with the right ingredients.

 Therefore, I came up with a cheat version, where you will have the same creamy and luxurious texture, made from scratch, of course, and that too in less than 30 minutes.
 A win-win for all!